The Global Salon

-Here’s an invitation to our third meeting on 25 April 2018:
+Here’s an invitation to our next meeting on 24 June 2018:

 An editor at the Thüringer Allgemeine, Karsten Jauch, especially liked the idea of The Global Salon.
 He wrote about it in his weekly column “Kunstpause” (“Art Break”), both before its launch and, having been present at that initial meeting, about it afterwards.

 new program and exhibit project

 Thuringian Social History from January through September 1945